Academic Senate

 2. Through joint agreement with the Board of Trustees, assist in the development of District and College hiring criteria, policies and procedures (section 87360).

-5. Appoint faculty to serve on College or District committees, task forces, or other groups dealing with academic and professional matters (section 53202,f).
+5. Through consultation with the chief executive officer [SRJC Superintendent/President] or their designee, appoint faculty members to serve on college or District committees, task forces, or other groups dealing with academic and professional matters (section 53202, f).

 ARTICLE II: DUTIES OF OFFICERS